How to Buy Crypto in Australia

 Cryptocurrency – specifically decentralised finance – roared into the public’s eye in 2021 as inflation started taking hold of the global economy.
 Banks were slow to adjust their interest rates, leading investors to consider alternatives to protect their wealth.
 One potential alternative was DeFi, as it provided multiple ways to earn passive income on top of superior rates to your average high-interest savings account.

 The easiest way for investors to accrue passive income is through a basic lending protocol.
-These are available on major centralised exchanges and often provide annual yields of 4-10% – making it a fast and easy earning method.
+These are available on major centralized exchanges and often provide annual yields of 4-10% – making it a fast and easy earning method.
 A common strategy is to convert fiat currency like AUD into a stablecoin.
 Therefore, the investor’s portfolio isn’t subject to the crypto market’s wild swings while benefiting from its better yields.

 More advanced users can dive into the breadth of earning options available in the DeFi ecosystem.
 Staking on-chain has two advantages – contributing to a blockchain’s safety while generating cash on the side.
 Some investors even try their luck with yield farming.
 This complex earning mechanism takes advantage of short-term liquidity pool imbalances.
 Either way, none of these unique and productive income-generation techniques are accessible without first buying cryptocurrency.